 However they do not cover many of the physical plant items such as the inability to complete certain required fire, utility, and/or medical equipment testing for varied reasons.
 Whether you use a blanket waiver provided, an approved state 1135 waiver, and/or the hospital acquired 1135 waiver process, it is critical to keep detailed documentation, and keep your Emergency Command Center operating in some manner throughout the event.

 If you need assistance sifting though what is covered under blanket or state approved waivers, what you may need in order to request an 1135 waiver through the SSA program, what needs to be documented, or assistance completing any of the required actions, please do not hesitate to contact us for guidance and assistance.

 For Link to State Waivers approved:

-Keep at least 6 feet from others
+Maintain at least 6 feet away from others

-Wash hands thoroughly often
+Wash hands thoroughly and often

 KGC Service provides regulatory and accreditation assistance world-wide for healthcare facilities physical environment compliance.
 CMS DNV-GL, TJC, HFAP/AOA, DOH, and CARF are just a few of the entities we assist healthcare organizations prepare for.

 Click below to visit their websites

 The majority of surveys begin with a Physical Environment/Environment of Care "Document Review" session of the Life Safety and Critical Utility Systems documentations and records.
 This can make a tremendous difference in an organization's survey outcome by the setting the tone for how well numerous components in organizational physical environment are being maintained and tracked.
 By having organized and streamlined documents and records it allows you as an organization to insure all required inspection, testing, and maintenance of critical systems are being completed in a timely and complete manner, therefore giving a surveyor some comfort level that you are meeting the requirements of that specific entity